A zesty lime vinaigrette dressing made with fresh and easily available ingredients. It’s ready in minutes and has so many delicious uses.

 Now I know you can buy a bottle of dressing at the supermarket but there’s really no need when it’s so fast, easy and inexpensive to make it at home.
 There’s also the advantage of having none of the emulsifiers, thickeners, preservatives and artificial colouring in the homemade version.

-If you’re watching the nutrient density of your food you know with a homemade vinaigrette that you have used only good quality cold-pressed oil, that’s something I find hard to get in commercially produced dressings in Australia, even many of the premium brands.
+If you’re watching the nutrient density of your food you know with a homemade vinaigrette that you have used only good quality cold-pressed oil, that’s something I find hard to get in commercially produced dressings in Australia, even with many of the premium brands.

 Table of Contents